 - Transfer partner list doesn’t include any of the “Big 3” U.S. airlines.

 - No cell phone insurance.

-Current sign-up bonus: Earn 60,000 bonus miles when you spend $3,000 on purchases in the first three months from account opening.
+Current sign-up bonus: Earn 60,000 bonus miles when you spend $3,000 on purchases in the first three months after opening the account.

 Best for: Savvy travelers who appreciate simplicity in earning and redeeming travel rewards.